Want to stay updated on Veteran care?

 VA has reviewed its policy relating to chiropractic care and will no longer reimburse spinal decompression Healthcare Common Procedure Coding System (HCPCS) code S9090 on VA standardized episodes of care (SEOC) with dates of service effective Jan.
 1, 2021, and later.

-Upon review, VA determined that there was insufficient evidence regarding unique benefits of this service to justify continued reimbursement for this code.
+As part of its efforts to continually review the services provided to Veterans, VA determined that there was insufficient evidence regarding unique benefits of this service to justify continued reimbursement for this code.
 Other types of lumbar traction can be used for care provided to Veterans and will be reimbursed by VA.

 As with any non-emergent Veteran community care, the services must be authorized in advance.